JasonGao76/WRONGJason/_posts/2024-03-14-Main_Game_Screen_ML.md

     };
     checkPosition(enemyposition, possibleActionPositions[position]);

-    // Function to pick a random number from 1 to max, and this is how to decide what the enemy is going to do and where function enemychoice(max) {
+    // Function to pick a random number from 1 to max, and this is how to decide what the bot is going to do function enemychoice(max) {
       var randomnumber = Math.random();
       var scalednumber = randomnumber * max;